millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100.md

 # Next Steps

-Proceed to [Lab 200](LabGuide200.md) to provision your BDCS-CE instance.
+Proceed to [LabGuide200.md](LabGuide200.md) to provision your BDCS-CE instance.